 You might feel like you’re missing out on the full Peloton experience if you opt for a Peloton bike alternative.
-If having the bike is the only way to feel fully committed to the Peloton community, then being an app-only subscriber might not be right for you.
+If having the bike is the only way to feel fully committed to the Peloton community and your fitness goals, then being an app-only subscriber might not be right for you.
 For me, I don’t feel like I’m missing out.
 I get the same classes, same community, and nearly the same experience.

 You can always upgrade your bike later on and get an even nicer Peloton alternative.

 There are so many spin bike brands out there, so my list is by no means all inclusive.
 I’m sharing the brands I have personal experience with below.
 The best bike to use with the Peloton app is the one that you can afford and that you will use.

 Best Peloton bike alternatives